Action Research in Reflecting Own Practice

 Here your focus is to design a plan of action that allows for change using the information from the data collected and reviewed.

 Lastly, determine if any improvement has occurred as a result of the action plan.
 If the results are not satisfactory we move to identify a problem area to elicit better results.

 The use of action research to deepen and develop classroom practice has grown into a strong tradition of practice.
 Teachers often look for ways to expand upon their existing knowledge.
 Research and reflection allow teachers to gain confidence in their work.
 It influences thinking skills, effective communication and a positive attitude towards change.
 It also helps teachers learn about themselves and their students to determine ways to improve continually.

 Limitations of action research

 Action research involves a process of systematic inquiry where educators can utilise the knowledge and results to improve educational practices but it is purely cyclical in nature.
-This may be a point of concern for the reliability and nature of inquiry of action research whether or not it fits into the current problem at hand.
-It follows a more step-by-step approach where the conclusion is drawn if the analysis reflects on a suitable solution and plan of action to improve practice.
+This may be a point of concern for the reliability and nature of inquiry of action research and whether or not it fits into the current problem at hand.
+It follows a more step-by-step approach where the conclusion is drawn if the analysis reflects a suitable solution and plan of action to improve practice.
 And the practice continues unless the problem is identified and objectives are met.

 Action research can serve as a chance for teachers to reflect on their own practice in a structural manner.
 The focus is on students, educators can also investigate what effect their teaching can have on the students and how they can work with other teachers to bring changes to current methods for the betterment of the school.
 It is an attempt to ‘fix’ own practice and understand better.